Deathstroke77e/Deep-Learning-Assigment-1/README.md

 # Hyperbolic Tangent Activation Function:

 Tanh Activation function is superior then the Sigmoid Activation function because the range of this activation function is higher than the sigmoid activation function.
-This is the major difference between the Sigmoid and Tanh activation function.
 Accuracy on test set - 47%
 ```
 correct=0